Remothered: Tormented Fathers

-Created, written and directed by the Italian videogame artist and director Chris Darril, it has been described as a homage to the Japanese survival horror series Clock Tower.
+Created, written and directed by Italian video game artist and director Chris Darril, it has been described as a homage to the Japanese survival horror series Clock Tower.
 Its story follows Rosemary Reed, a woman who arrives at the Felton family's mansion to investigate the disappearance of the daughter, Celeste, some years before.
 When the owner, Richard, realizes Rosemary's true intentions, a terrifying night begins.

 Tormented Fathers received generally positive reviews from critics.
 A sequel, Broken Porcelain, was released in October 2020.

 Plot

 An old woman named Madame Svenska meets a young man named Mr. Manni, to whom she begins recounting an old story so that it will not be forgotten.

-In the year 1992, a mysterious woman named Rosemary Reed heads to the villa of Dr. Richard Felton, a retired notary, to discuss how to treat the mysterious and incurable illness he suffers from.
+In the year 1992, a mysterious woman named Rosemary Reed (Danielle McRae) heads to the villa of Dr. Richard Felton (Adam Harrington), a retired notary, to discuss how to treat the mysterious and incurable illness he suffers from.
 During the interview, it is revealed that Felton's adopted daughter, Celeste, ran away from home 21 years prior and his now deceased former business partner, Professor Albert Elias Wyman, was the prime suspect for her disappearance.
 However, it is quickly revealed that Reed only used the medical interview as a pretext to find out the truth behind Celeste's disappearance.
 Angered, Felton orders Reed to leave the villa.